Home > Hub article > All Kinds Of Everything Parent Notes

 Power of Attorney or Deputyship?

-- PoA possible if a yp has capacity to understand that they are giving you their authority to manage or help with managing their financial affairs
+- PoA possible if a young person has capacity to understand that they are giving you their authority to manage or help with managing their financial affairs

 - The situation can be explained in simple terms – it doesn’t have to be complicated